Three-toed box turtle

 The three-toed box turtle (Terrapene triunguis) is a species within the genus of hinge-shelled turtles commonly referred to as box turtles.
 This species is native to the south-central part of the United States and is the official reptile of the state of Missouri.
+It is sometimes treated as a subspecies of the eastern box turtle as T. carolina triunguis.